Columbia Records: Columbia Phonograph Company ownership (1925–1931)

 In late 1922, Columbia entered receivership.

-The company was bought by its English subsidiary, the Columbia Graphophone Company in 1925 and the label, record numbering system, and recording process changed.
+The company was bought by its UK subsidiary, the Columbia Graphophone Company, in 1925 and the label, record numbering system, and recording process changed.
 On February 25, 1925, Columbia began recording with the electric recording process licensed from Western Electric.
 "Viva-tonal" records set a benchmark in tone and clarity unequaled on commercial discs during the 78-rpm era.
 The first electrical recordings were made by Art Gillham, the "Whispering Pianist".
 In a secret agreement with Victor, electrical technology was kept secret to avoid hurting sales of acoustic records.

-Louis Sterling, Managing Director of British Columbia Graphophone Company, had been the moving force behind bringing Western Electric's recording process, and the British takeover.
+Louis Sterling, managing director of the Columbia Graphophone Company, had been the moving force behind bringing Western Electric's recording process, and the British takeover.
 Originally from New York, Sterling became Chairman of Columbia NY from 1925 until 1931, and oversaw stability and success.

 In 1926, Columbia acquired Okeh Records and its growing stable of jazz and blues artists, including Louis Armstrong and Clarence Williams.
 Columbia had already built a catalog of blues and jazz artists, including Bessie Smith in their 14000-D Race series.
 Columbia also had a successful "Hillbilly" series (15000-D) with Dan Hornsby among others.
+By 1927, the "Sweet Jazz" bandleader Guy Lombardo also joined Columbia and recorded forty five 78 rpm's by 1931.
 In 1928, Paul Whiteman, the nation's most popular orchestra leader, left Victor to record for Columbia.
 During the same year, Columbia executive Frank Buckley Walker pioneered some of the first country music or "hillbilly" genre recordings with the Johnson City sessions in Tennessee, including artists such as Clarence Horton Greene and "Fiddlin'" Charlie Bowman.
-He followed that with a return to Tennessee the next year, as well as recording sessions in other cities of the South.
-Moran and Mack as The Two Black Crows 1926 recording ‘The Early Bird Catches the Worm’ sold 2.5 million copies.
+He followed that with a return to Tennessee the next year, and recording sessions in other cities of the South.
+The Two Black Crows 1926 recording "The Early Bird Catches the Worm" sold 2.5 million copies.

 In 1929, Ben Selvin became house bandleader and A. & R. director.
 Other favorites in the Viva-tonal era included Ruth Etting, Paul Whiteman, Fletcher Henderson, Ipana Troubadours (a Sam Lanin group), and Ted Lewis.
 Columbia used acoustic recording for "budget label" pop product well into 1929 on the labels Harmony, Velvet Tone (both general purpose labels), and Diva (sold exclusively at W.T.
 Grant stores).
 When Edison Records folded, Columbia was the oldest surviving record label.